 Day 17: Himeji (1 day)

 Himeji is one of the friendliest cities in Japan.
 The city is compact and small, and it is worth spending a day visiting all the best sites.
-And Himeji has one of the top three most beautiful castles in Japan and zen temples hidden away in the mountains.
+And Himeji has one of Japan’s top three most beautiful castles and hidden zen temples in the mountains.

 What to do in Himeji

 Himeji Castle is one of the best attractions in Himeji.
-The UNESCO World Heritage Site is known as the White Heron Castle, where it has pristine white-plastered exterior walls that resembles a white heron in flight.
+The UNESCO World Heritage Site is known as the White Heron Castle, which has pristine white-plastered exterior walls that resembles a white heron in flight.

 Also, visit Koko-en Garden and one of the many museums in the city.
-You can do all of this on the same day.
+You can see all of these attractions on the same day.